dnsimple/dnsimple-support/content/articles/account-invoice-history.markdown

 ---
-title: Account Payment History
+title: Account Invoice History
-excerpt: How to inspect the payment and invoice history on your account
+excerpt: Using the payment history on your account and understanding the states of the listed invoices.
 categories:
 - Account
 ---

-# Account Payment History
+# Account Invoice History

 ### Table of Contents {#toc}